This page describes configuring the range index for Apache Pinot

-Range indexing allows user to get better performance for queries which involve filtering over a range. e.g.
+Range indexing allows you to get better performance for queries that involve filtering over a range.

-Range index is just a variant of inverted index.
-Instead of creating mapping from values to columns, we create mapping of a range of values to columns.
-You can use the range index by setting the following config in the table config json.
+A range index is a variant of an inverted index, where instead of creating a mapping from values to columns, we create mapping of a range of values to columns.
+You can use the range index by setting the following config in the table configuration.

-A good thumb rule is to use range index when you want to apply range predicates on metric columns which have very large number of unique values.
-Using inverted index for such columns will create a very large index that is inefficient in terms of storage and performance.
+A good thumb rule is to use a range index when you want to apply range predicates on metric columns that have a very large number of unique values.
+This is because using an inverted index for such columns will create a very large index that is inefficient in terms of storage and performance.